 The Wet Mountain Valley area offers numerous activities within a short distance of Grape Creek RV.
 These include hiking, climbing 14,000-foot peaks, biking, horseback riding, fishing, ATVing, and jeeping.
-Westcliffe offers golfing, bowling, shopping, theater, and eating out in a variety of restaurants.
-Entertainment and events include bluegrass, western, and cowboy concerts, rodeo, parades, square dancing, and more!!
+Westcliffe offers Dark Skies experiences, bowling, shopping, theater, and eating out in a variety of restaurants.
+Entertainment and events include Bluegrass, Western, and Cowboy concerts, rodeo, parades, square dancing, and more!!

 The blog Mud-on-the-Tires Full-time RV Adventure is a great guide for those who want to explore and fish in beautiful mountain places accessible a short distance from Grape Creek RV Park.
 Frequent RV guests, Arleen and Shawn have assembled maps, beautiful photos, and commentaries on eight hikes, including start-finish times, GPS coordinates, and a table summarizing distance (miles) and ascent feet) for each hike.

 Bear Basin Ranch is located near Colorado’s Sangre de Cristo Wilderness area, about 20 minutes from Westcliffe, Colorado.
 Bear Basin offers a variety of quality outdoor adventures for all ages and abilities.